The Wu relations in real algebraic geometry: Introduction

 \section{Introduction}

-The aim of this article is to show that the tools of classical algebraic topology---universal relations between characteristic classes of manifolds, through Wu classes and more generally right actions of the Steenrod algebra---can successfully be leveraged in an equivariant stably complex setting to obtain new results in real algebraic geometry.
-We answer in particular an old question of van Hamel about levels of function fields of real algebraic surfaces, improve Pfister's bound on the level of function fields of higher-dimensional real algebraic varieties in the case of geometrically uniruled threefolds and fourfolds, and obtain the best known quantitative results about Hilbert's 17th problem on sums of squares in $\R(x_1,\dots,x_n)$ in the case of polynomials of degree~$d<n$.
+The aim of this article is to show that tools from classical algebraic topology---namely, universal relations between characteristic classes of manifolds, via Wu classes and, more generally, via right actions of the Steenrod algebra---can be used in an equivariant stably complex setting (see \S\ref{parintrorelations}) to derive new results in real algebraic geometry.
+These concern the topology of real algebraic varieties (see \S\ref{parintrotopology}) and sums of squares problems (see~\S\ref{parintrosquares}).
+In the latter direction, we answer an old question of van Hamel about levels of function fields of real algebraic surfaces, improve Pfister's bound on the level of function fields of higher-dimensional real algebraic varieties in the case of geometrically uniruled threefolds and fourfolds, and obtain the best known quantitative results about Hilbert's 17th problem on sums of squares in $\R(x_1,\dots,x_n)$ in the case of polynomials of degree~$d\leq n$.

-In the rest of this introduction, we explain the contents of the article in more detail.
-We note that as all of the theorems stated in~\textsection\ref{sec:intro} concern algebraic varieties, we have written the text with algebraic geometers as our intended audience, and we have included reminders for the inputs from algebraic topology that we rely on.